MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusinessAppointment.md

 ```

 ### -IsLocationOnline
-True indicates that the appointment will be held online.
+If true, indicates that the appointment will be held online.
 Default value is false.

 ```yaml